Measuring Systemic Peace

 Complex, societal systems defy comprehension but they are not immeasureable.
 Information and communication resources and technologies continue to improve and, as a result, there are some very general observations concerning the quality of the peace that can be made with reasonable confidence.
 The ending of the Second World War in 1945 provides a good beginning point for measuring the general quality of the peace.
 It also marks a turning point in the ways that information is generated, collected, and distributed.
 The rise of the independent media has been crucial in establishing a more objective perspective on the human condition and it is probably no accident that the rise of the independent media has paralleled a global trend toward greater democracy, the so-called "third wave of democratization."

 The following charts provide both contextual and dynamic bases for evaluating the quality of peace.
-They are constructed from information covering all countries in the world with populations greater than 500,000 persons in 2012 (166 countries in 2012; South Sudan gained independence in July 2011).
+They are constructed from information covering all countries in the world with populations greater than 500,000 persons in 2012 (167 countries in 2012; South Sudan gained independence in July 2011 and Luxembourg reached the population threshold in 2012).
 Much of the data used in the following analyses is now available on the CSP INSCR Data Page.
 The theoretical foundations for the systemic peace perspective are explained in Monty G. Marshall, Third World War: System, Process, and Conflict Dynamics (Lanham, MD: Rowman & Littlefield, 1999).
 The methodology for measuring armed conflicts is explained in greater detail in Monty G. Marshall, "Measuring the Societal Impact of War," in Fen Osler Hampson and David M. Malone, eds., From Reaction to Conflict Prevention: Opportunities for the UN System (Boulder, CO: Lynne Rienner, 2002).
 Further analyses of conflict trends are published in the CSP Global Report series; for the most recent edition, see Monty G. Marshall and Benjamin R. Cole, Global Report 2011: Conflict, Governance, and State Fragility, Vienna, VA: Center for Systemic Peace, 2011.
 Earlier societal-systems analyses are published in the Global Report (2007) and Peace and Conflict series (2001, 2003, 2005).
 Most CSP publications can be found in the CSP Virtual Library.

 Click on the Figures below